xqwen/fastenloc/README.md

 # fastENLOC: fast enrichment estimation aided colocalization analysis

-**Current release: version 2** (April, 2022)
+**Version 3** (planned release date: April 2023)

 This repository contains the software implementation of fastENLOC, which enables integrative genetic association analysis of molecular QTL data and GWAS data.
 The statistical model and the key computational procedures are described in \[1\], \[2\], \[3\], and \[4\].

-For questions/comments regarding to the software package, please contact Xiaoquan (William) Wen (xwen at umich dot edu).
+For questions/comments regarding the software package, please contact Xiaoquan (William) Wen (xwen at umich dot edu).

-## New features in version 2
+## New features in version 3

-+ Locus-level colcoalization analysis
+1. Unified VCF input format for both complex- and molecular-trait data
-+ Auto diagnosis of input files
+2. Diagnosis output from multiple imputation procedure
-+ Utility scripts for generating input files and computing gene-level colocalization probabilities (GLCP and GRCP).
+3. Capping option for enrichment parameter ($a_1$)
-+ Code optimization
+4. Tutorial and documentation
-+ Bug fix
+5. Utility for using fine-mapping results from other software tools (e.g., SuSiE)

 ## License